SmokinCaterpillar/pypet/README.md

 Whenever you do numerical simulations in science, you come across two major challenges.
 First, you need some way to save your data.
 Secondly, you extensively explore the parameter space.
 In order to accomplish both you write some hacky I/O functionality to get it done the quick and dirty way.
-This means storing stuff into text files, as MATLAB m-files, or whatever comes in handy.
+This means storing stuff into text files, as *MATLAB* *m*-files, or whatever comes in handy.

 After a while and many simulations later, you want to look back at some of your very first results.
 But because of unforeseen circumstances, you changed a lot of your code.